EdwinEngelbrethsen/in-graph-fullstack/README.md

 <details>
   <summary><b>🖥 Back-End Details</b></summary>

+  Please use the latest version of Asp.Net Core for your back-end solution.
+This is what Innovation Norway uses internally.

+  Please create mock/dummy data for your solution.
+We don't provide you with any data set.
+This data doesn't have to be perfect.
+It does however need to follow the provided OpenAPI specification.

+  You do not have to create a database for this challenge.
+Mock/dummy data is sufficient.

 - **Chart API**
-  - RESTful API built with ASP.NET framework
+  - RESTful API built with ASP.NET Core framework
   - Fully complies with OpenAPI spec provided
   - You can add security features (like token auth) for bonus points (not included in OpenAPI spec)